 Welcome to my blog!
 This site illustrates how I (attempt to) balance my academic life with family, health, and hobbies.
 It also seeks to help bridge the gap between the ivory tower and the community.
-As such, it acts to cultivate my own social and professional versatility, while encouraging greater academic and societal integration.
 Enjoy!

 I am Assistant Professor of Transnational History at Idaho State University, where I teach a variety of courses on modern war and violence, and specialty courses on modern Ireland, the First World War, the French Revolution, and twentieth-century Europe.
 I was educated at Central Michigan University (BS, 2003), University College Dublin (MA, 2005), and Trinity College Dublin (PhD, 2011).